 - lemon extract

--Roll the cookie dough in colored sanding sugar instead of white sanding sugar
+-Roll the cookie dough in colored sanding sugar instead of white sanding sugar.
+What's sanding sugar?

 How Long Will Sugar Cookies Last?

-What's the difference between a sugar cookie and a shortbread cookie?
+What's the difference between sugar cookies and shortbread cookies?

-Shortbread cookies are a minimalist's cookie, generally calling for sugar, flour, butter, vanilla or another flavoring.
+Shortbread cookies are a minimalist's cookie, generally calling for sugar, flour, butter, salt and sometimes an extract like vanilla or another flavoring.

 My most favorite shortbread cookie recipe is for Lemon Shortbread Hearts.